Data Protection Bill in India – What to expect and What will Change

 Just as in the case of GDPR, the bill requires explicit consent from data principals for their information to be used by the data fiduciaries.

 Right to be forgotten

 Overall, the Data Protection Bill has started a much-needed conversation in India about how personal data is being collected, in what context, and how it is stored.
-At Parablu, we develop data management solutions which help businesses stay regulatorily compliant.
+At Parablu, we develop data management solutions that help businesses stay regulatorily compliant.
 We’ve helped several customers achieve SOX and GDPR compliance.
 Please write to us with questions, opinions, or simply to learn more about our products and how we can help you.
-Drop us a line at email@example.com.
+Drop us a line at firstname.lastname@example.org.
 We’d love to hear from you.